asael697/varstan/README.md

 The function **summary**, provides a a full description of all the fitted parameters in the model, the robust option, prints the median, mad, and quantiles.
 If the robust option is false, the mean, se and estimated credible intervals are printed.
-The *Rhat* and efective sample size for preliminary diagnostic if the simulated chains have converged.
+The *Rhat* and effective sample size for preliminary diagnostic if the simulated chains have converged.
 More detail for parameter diagnostics could be found [here](https://mc-stan.org/bayesplot/articles/visual-mcmc-diagnostics.html).